fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 <!-- Näin kirjoitettu koodi ei kuitenkaan toimi.
 Kun Cypress suorittaa testin, se lisää jokaisen _cy_-komennon suoroitusjonoon.
 Kun testimetodin koodi on suoritettu loppuun, suorittaa Cypress yksi kerrallaan suoritusjonoon lisätyt _cy_-komennot. -->
 This won't work however.
 When Cypress runs a test, it adds each _cy_ command to an execution queue.
-When the code of the test method has been executed, Cypres will execute each command in the queue one by one.
+When the code of the test method has been executed, Cypress will execute each command in the queue one by one.

 <!-- Cypressin komennot palauttavat aina _undefined_, eli yllä olevassa koodissa komento _button.click()_ aiheuttaisi virheen ja yritys käynnistää debuggeri ei pysäyttäisi koodia Cypress-komentojen suorituksen välissä, vaan jo ennen kuin yhtään Cypress-komentoa olisi suoritettu. -->
 Cypress commands always return _undefined_, so _button.click()_ in the above code would cause an error.
 An attempt to start the debugger would not stop the code between executing the commands, but before any commands have been executed.